Last updated on Jul 07, 2021

 Simply put, even though the “historical romance” category sent traffic to your book — and those people actually bought your book — because it was the wrong kind of traffic, you polluted your also-boughts, and killed your book’s sales momentum.

 With new books constantly entering the market, a category that was once a hidden gem — not too niche, not too competitive — can very quickly become impossible to rank for.
-So you’ll need to keep an eye on your categories and get back in touch with KDP support if you think they need refreshing.
+So you’ll need to keep an eye on your categories and update them in your KDP Bookshelf you think they need refreshing.

 For now, though, follow this guide, and you should be able to find a few great categories to house your book.
 Remember to take your time: it may be free and seem relatively straightforward compared with other book marketing methods, but it is one of the most effective ways to get relevant eyes on your book — so you must get it right.